rcsoccersim/manual/source/soccerserver.rst

 There are 2 modes for all players, the asynchronous mode and the synchronous mode.
-The asynchronous mode is completely same as v.11 or older timer and is a default mode for all players including v.12 players.
+The asynchronous mode is completely same as v.11 or older timer and is a default mode for all players including v.12 or above players.
 If players send the "(synch_see)" command, they enter to the synchronous mode and cannot return to the asynchronous mode. v.11 or older players also can use this command and the synchronous mode.